mathsoftware/engineer/representation/repsymo/2dp/mrm/feat/drawing-a-tree-on-canvas-with-xy-coordinates/index.md

 #### Caveats on Recursion

 Many design and performance issues should be deeply addressed but that's another topic.
-The problem is that these languages TS/JS and platforms like web browser runtimes are not good for these problems.
+The problem is that these languages like TS/JS and platforms like web browser runtimes are not good for these problems.

-A better suggestion would be employing languages or technologies like Haskell for academic purposes and Rust/JavaFX/WebAssembly for engineering.
-After that, we should consider DSLs instead.

 Recall that, just functional languages implement TCE and TCO at first-class so the engineer or mathematician must be careful when using recursion.
-For most languages, imperative loops are to be used instead.
+For mainstream languages, imperative loops are to be used instead.

 For mathematical models is key to design declarative systems but general-purpose computers don't support many abstractions and unfortunately, recursion is not so